AnywhereSoftware/B4X_Forum_Resources/B4J/Libraries/Selenium Library - Pnd_Selenium/readme.md

 Library can be used in UI and Console (Non-UI) app.

-Wrapper is based on Selenium Java v4.36.0 (02.
-October 2025.) from [HERE](https://www.selenium.dev/downloads/).
+Wrapper is based on Selenium Java v4.39.0 (06.
+December 2025.) from [HERE](https://www.selenium.dev/downloads/).

 [SIZE=5]**Some things Selenium can do:**[/SIZE]